redhat-cop/tool-integrations/argo-cd-bridges/gitlab/README.md

 ## Conditional Processing

-The app supports an optional parameter `processRepositoryCondition`, which, when populated, runs an additional check against each repo that must pass before it will be added to Argo CD.
+The app supports an optional parameter `processRepositoryCondition` (environment variable `PROCESS_REPOSITORY_CONDITION`), which, when populated, runs an additional check against each repo that must pass before it will be added to Argo CD.
 This parameter is expected to be a valid Python expression, and the following two special functions returning boolean values are available to it:

 * `exists(filename, branch="master")`
 * `contains(filename, string, branch="master")`